- Colleges

 Some scholarships are quick and easy to apply for.
 Others require time and effort.
 Typically, fewer students apply to scholarships that require work which means you could have better odds of winning.

-There are many resources to help you find scholarships for law school.
+There are many resources to help you find scholarships for law students.

 Scholarship resources